kaiser-rpg/KaiserRPG.github.io/pages/rule/gameplay/trait.md

 The linear trait means that the attack travels in straight lines from its origin point.
 Once the line hits an object, it is unable to travel farther.
 If the attack also has the immaterial trait, it will keep traveling until it hits an imbued object.

 ### Two-handed
 The two-handed trait means that the weapon is designed to be used in two hands.
 While wielding it in two-hands, you add your Strength Modifier twice to the Base Damage.
-If you do not use it in two hands, you apply a -8 penalty to Initiative, Attack, and Block Checks.
+If you do not use it in two hands, you apply a -8 penalty to Initiative, Strike, and Block Checks.

 ### Versatile
 The versatile trait means that the weapon is designed to be used in one or two hands.
 While wielding it in two-hands, you add your Strength Modifier twice to the Base Damage.
 The Strength Requirement to wield one-handed is listed after the two-handed requirement.